weinberg/Actor/README.txt

    actor:
       description: Spawn new actor using recording in buffer
       usage: /actor name

+   dub:
+      description: Duplicate one or all actors with a translation
+      usage: /dub [name|all] x y z

    remove:
       description: Remove an actor(s).
 Name can be "all".